MihaiF/dendro/README.md

 vcpkg install openvdb:x64-windows
 ```

-This should install all the dependencies OpenVDB requires (e.g., tbb, blosc), even though for the moment I am not using OpenVDB itself from OpenVDB.
+This should install all the dependencies OpenVDB requires (e.g., tbb, blosc), even though for the moment I am not using OpenVDB itself.
 Hope to figure out the linker errors and change this in the future.

 # Dendro
 Dendro is a volumetric modeling plug-in for Grasshopper-3D built on top of the OpenVDB library.
 It provides multiple ways to wrap points, curves, and meshes as a volumetric data within Grasshopper-3D, allowing you to perform various operations on those volumes.
 Dendro includes components for boolean, smoothing, offsets, and morphing operations.
 You can find out more details of its features and download a working version [here](https://www.food4rhino.com/app/dendro)